tadija/AEAccordion/README.md

 > I had 2 interesting problems to solve:
 1. Create UITableView with accordion effect (expand / collapse cells)
 2. Use XIB files inside other XIB files (example: using custom views from XIB inside custom UITableViewCell which is also from XIB)
 At the end I wanted to share my solution.
 You can see it in action below, and for details refer to the code, it's very light.
+Or, you can also read the [docs](docs/index.html).

 ![AEAccordion](http://tadija.net/public/AEAccordion.gif)